ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 Stuck behind a huge flock of sheep being herded down a road on the outskirts of Murun, Anuka, Kourtney and I jumped out of the car to visit the monastery to our right while Baagii went to fix the car.
 We went for a stroll through the monastery.
 Anuka brought us inside the building where some kind of Buddhist reading was taking place.
 It was jam packed with people, with no place to sit.
 Everyone's staring gaze pushed us back through the doors we came.
 Anuka thought it was a funeral procession of some sort.

 Then we walked to the supermarket where we would meet up with Baagii.
 Along the way we saw some statues, street art, illegally high apartment buildings, and a congregation of people attending a wedding event.
-Half the men were in suits, half in dells.
+Half the men were in suits, half in deels.

 At the market Baagii had bought us gifts.
 For Kourtney, he noticed her phone screen was broken so he bought her a new screen protector.
 And for both of us he bought us a deck of novelty cards, where each card was a picture of a famous Mongolian wrestler in their traditional (and revealing) garb.
 As he placed the cards in my hands he winked and said, "Mongolian playboy".